dontpanicdao/starknet-burner/docs/contributors/design/06-next.md

-The Starknet Burner helps builders to build dapps on mobile applications during hackathons without having to deal with all the abstract account interactions.
+The Starknet burner helps builders to build dapps on mobile applications without having to deal with all the abstract account interactions.

-## Content (Sofar...)
+## Content (sofar...)

-The project contains a set of hardcoded methods that allow to transfer an ERC20 named Stark Pills from the mobile application.
+### Milestone v0.3.0 - 🐾 it works!

+The project is now a working extension that relies on Argent-X plugins to pre-authorize a limited access to an account.
+It includes:
+- the extension available from npmjs as @starknet/burner
+- a tool called drone to generate session token with Argent-X and also to upgrade the account and deploy a plugin
+- a simple UI embedded in the extension and running in an iFrame supported by a third-party website
+- a demo application named starkpilled

-## Milestone v0.2.0
+### Milestone v0.2.0 - 🐈‍⬛ not yet a tiger

-For now the project contains a working burner wallet and as well as its working drone.
-To make it work, we had to provide a new compliant account contract to the argent-x repository as well as a custom plugin that implements an EIP-712 like signature for the wallet.
-To make the example fully work, you might need some Starkpills.
-Do not hesitate to contact us if you need more details.
+This release was the first real release after the hackathon.
+It was a usable proof of concept.

 ## What to do next?

-There is a number of things we can added to the project to make it better:
+There is a number of things we still need to add to the project to make it

-1. make the burner a library that can be embedded in other projects (target v0.3.0)
-2. make the contract upgradable from drone (target v0.4.0) as for now, the procedure requires you interact with your argent-x wallet on voyager.
-3. develop offchain collaborations that could be sealed with a set of signatures.
-It could be a fraud detection system, a 2FA service or even some third party authentication.
-The goal would be to rely on 3rd parties to prevents fraud. (target v0.5.0)
+better:

+1. proper deployment management so that the extension/keyring remain in sync and we do not break things with upgrade
+2. better documentation and diagnostic tools.
+In particular, the extension should control the token and the account
+3. an extensible drone.
+For now, only one plugin is supportedm we should generate plugins specifics to dapps
+4. a social backed wallet that would rely on the OZ account and provide the extensibility of the burner out of the box (target v0.5.0)

 ## Expected technical evolution